stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part1/index.md

 > Things are now easier and less compiler-specific, as `C++20` introduced a standardised way of describing branch hints to the compiler with the `[[likely]]` and `[[unlikely]]` attributes.
 >
 > _([More detail at cppreference.com](https://en.cppreference.com/w/cpp/language/attributes/likely))_

-The GNU C++ compiler provided some non-standard ways of

 #### Code arrangement